A teacher forgot to exit a Zoom call with a student. That’s when her racist rant started, his family says.

 “They are so disappointed and in disbelief over the fact that this is still happening in this day and age,” Neil K. Gehlawat, one of the family’s attorneys, told The Post.
 “Ms. Stokes was asking for help and in response, she gets a racist rant and unbeknown to her, her son is listening to a lot of it.
 There’s this teacher that he looked up to saying these awful things.
 It’s just so hurtful and difficult for him to process.”

-Garcia said the district was quick to act and that the teacher’s behavior would not be tolerated.
+Garcia said the district was quick to act and the teacher’s behavior would not be tolerated.

 “We do not stomach racist behavior at the Palmdale School District, whether you are caught on video or not,” he said.